finchawin/Data-Science-Professional-Practice/README.md

 ## Machine Learning

-### Train and test split.
+### Train and test split
 The model was then split using sci-kitlearn.
-Of the 200 rows (10 seasons 20 teams), **80%  was for training and 20% for testing**.
+Of the 200 rows in the dataftame (10 seasons, 20 teams), **80%  was allocated for training and 20% for testing**.

 A specific random seed was chosen for reproducability.